 Horwell, CJ, Ferdiwijaya, D, Wahyudi, T & Dominelli, L (2017).
 Use of respiratory protection in Yogyakarta during the 2014 eruption of Kelud, Indonesia: Community and agency perspectives.
 Journal of Volcanology and Geothermal Research.
 Awaiting full citation. https://www.sciencedirect.com/science/article/pii/S0377027317303487?via%3Dihub

 Papers related to HIVE but not directly part of the project:

 Cherrie, JW, Apsley, A, Cowie, H, Steinle, S, Mueller, W, Lin, C, Horwell, CJ, Sleeuwenhoek, A & Loh, M (2018).
 Effectiveness of face masks used to protect Beijing residents against particulate air pollution.
 Occupational and Environmental Medicine 75(6): 446-452. https://oem.bmj.com/content/75/6/446

 Two respiratory epidemiological protocols have been written for use during future eruption crises, to rapidly determine the health impact of exposure to volcanic emissions.
 The aim is that use of these ‘off the shelf’ methods will build a strong evidence base of the respiratory health impacts of eruptions, and allow comparison amongst studies, which is not currently possible.
-The protocols were presented to medical practitioners at a meeting hosted by the Pan American Health Organization in Washington DC in December 2018; minor amendments are now being made.
-The draft versions are available here, together with an accompanying explanatory document.
-Final versions will also be available on the IVHHN website.
+The protocols were presented to representatives of health ministries from nine Latin American countries at a meeting hosted by the Pan American Health Organization in Washington DC in December 2018, and are going to be incorporated as part of PAHO’s Regional Response Team assessment tools.
+The protocols are available here, together with an accompanying explanatory document, and can also be downloaded from the IVHHN website.